Southern Baptists refuse to take back megachurch because it has women pastors

 Church representatives also voted 9,700-806 to deny an appeal by a smaller congregation, Fern Creek Baptist Church of Louisville, Kentucky, which has had a woman pastor for three decades but came under heightened scrutiny this year.

+All Baptist churches are independent.
+So the convention can’t tell them what to do, but it can decide which churches are “not in friendly cooperation,” the official verbiage for an expulsion.
+The SBC’s statement of faith says the office of pastor is reserved for qualified men, but this is believed to be the first time the convention has expelled any churches over it.

+In February, the SBC’s Executive Committee voted to oust the two congregations, along with three others that chose not to appeal, for having women pastors.

-Warren and the Rev. Linda Barnes Popham, pastor of Fern Creek, made their final appeals to Southern Baptists here on Tuesday during the denomination's annual meeting.
+Warren and Barnes Popham made their final appeals to Southern Baptists on Tuesday during the annual meeting.

+Albert Mohler, president of Southern Baptist Theological Seminary in Louisville, spoke on behalf of the Executive Committee in calling for the ouster of Saddleback and Fern Creek, saying it’s a matter of biblical authority.

+”The issues were clear, and the messengers were clearly united. … There was no rancor,“ Mohler said Wednesday after the results were announced.
+“This was a real defining moment, and making certain that those doctrines that must be common among us be publicly acknowledged.”

 “It’s pretty clear (from his speech Tuesday) that Warren did not think the SBC was going to reinstate Saddleback,” he said.
-“But, he’s had a platform to say what being Baptist means, what the Scripture says about women in ministry, that Southern Baptists are under a big tent and what is means to exclude any congregation.
-This is all probably more symbolic.”
+“But, he’s had a platform to say what being Baptist means, what the Scripture says about women in ministry. … This is all probably more symbolic.”

-Following the vote results, Warren issued a critique of the direction of the SBC that contributed to Saddleback's ejection.
+Following the results, Warren issued a critique of the direction of the SBC.

 “There are people who want to take the SBC back to the 1950s when white men ruled supreme and when the woman’s place was in the home.
 There are others who want to take it back 500 years to the time of the Reformation,” he said.
 “I say we need to take the church back to the first century.
 The church at its birth was the church at its best.”